mattljones/e-Health/README.md

 empty dataframe (for day and week) that accommodates these slots that are not available by default.
 Using an empty dataframe and merging it with potential existing appointments or time offs and only enable users in the front accessing available slots.
+- admin
+The system has only one admin and therefore we did not add admin_id as foreign key to respective tables.
+- gp_department_id
+Normalization done for this table, so that the hospital can easily add new departments.
+This allows our system to scale more easily.
+- gp_specialisation_id
+Normalization done for this table, so that the hospital can easily add new specialisations.
+This allows our system to scale more easily.
+- drug_id
+Normalization done for this table, so that the hospital can easily add new drugs.
+This allows our system to scale more easily.
+- patient_medical_condition_type & patient_medical_condition
+Normalization done for these tables, so that new conditions can be added and a patient can have several conditions.
+This allows our system to scale more easily.
 - indexes
-There are no separate indexes implemented, as SQLite indexes the primary key of a respective table by default.
+There are no separate indexes set, as SQLite indexes the primary key of a respective table by default.
-As we are using primary keys in our most-used queries, we did not
-- admin
-explain we only have 1 admin
-- more tables
-explain that most of them are created due to scalability

 ### Dummy data